MEXT Scholarship: University Recommendation

-- There is no set format for the Letter of Recommendation, but a sample including the required points such as to whom the letter is addressed to and the writer's title, may be found here.
+- The Letter of Recommendation is free-format, but a sample including the required points such as to whom the letter must be addressed to and the writer's title, may be found here.

 - For more information about MEXT, please visit their home page: http://www.mext.go.jp/en/